ninjasphere/app-scheduler/README.md

 	$device/:deviceId/channel/user-agent

-for 'task-scheduled' and 'task-cancelled' events.
+for 'schedule-task' and 'cancel-task' events.